bookofproofs/bookofproofs.github.io/_sources/history/20th-century/monteiro.md

 **Luiz Henrique Jacy Monteiro** was a Brazilian mathematician who played a major role in the development of Brazilian mathematics in the middle of the 20th century.
 He did much to introduce modern mathematics to Brazilian school teachers as well as to university students.

 ### Mathematical Profile (Excerpt):
-* Luiz Henrique had an older brother Roberto Jacy Monteiro (born 1918) and a younger sister Maria da Gloria Jacy Monteiro (born 1923).
 * Ernesto Jacy Monteiro was a mining engineer with a talent for languages which he employed as a translator.
-* Some facts support the 1921 date such as having Osvaldo Sangiorgi (born 1921) as a close childhood friend, and the fact that Jacy Monteiro began his university studies in 1940.
 * At Vila Galvão, Sangiorgi and Jacy Monteiro enjoyed bicycle rides and they swam in the Lago dos Patos close to the Jacy Monteiro house.
 * Jacy Monteiro showed great abilities in mathematics and in languages when at school.
 * Silva Dias encouraged Jacy Monteiro to leave the Escola Politécnica and study at the Department of Mathematics in the Faculdade de Filosofia, Ciências e Letras.